CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Applicability to SEV-ES

-To better understand the victim VM's state changes when its VMSA is used by the attacker VM, we instrumented the hypervisor to check which regions of the encrypted VMSA have been changed after the attacker VM has performed several rounds of \atknameOne, which triggers both nested page faults and triple faults.
+After performing \atknameOne, the VMSA of the victim VM is still usable by the victim.
+We empirically validated this by resuming the victim VM after the attacker VM has used this VMSA to decrypt several memory blocks and has encountered both nested page faults and triple faults.
+The victim VM was resumed successfully, without observing any faults or abnormal kernel logs (as discussed in \secref{sec:es-stealthiness}).
+To better understand the victim VM's state changes when its VMSA is used by the attacker VM, we checked which regions of the encrypted VMSA's ciphertext blocks have been changed after the attacker VM has performed several rounds of \atknameOne, which triggers both nested page faults and triple faults.
 The result shows that the entire VMSA remains the same, except the value of CR2, which stores the most recent faulting address.
 The change of the CR2 value does not affect the execution of the victim VM as this value is not used by the guest OS after NPFs.